imhicihu/WinIsis-migration/README.md

 # Rationale #

 * Steps that describe the workflow of migration 3 databases in 3 diferent operating systems, in outdated file formats.
+* In the [Bibliography.md](https://bitbucket.org/imhicihu/win-isis-migration/src/6021d37ca21a6589449830e9688172630293fca6/Bibliography.md?at=master) there are some _insights_ about the original database created, maintained, curated in the 90's.
 * *Goal:* generate an unique database compatible with the most current file format specifications.

 ### What is this repository for? ###